Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-The day before, 14 gunshots were fired at a housing complex in Oshawa, with one bullet discovered under the bed of a 12-year-old girl.
+A day before, 14 gunshots were fired at a housing complex in Oshawa, with one bullet discovered under the bed of a 12-year-old girl.

 “It’s disturbing because this is usually a very quiet neighbourhood,” Watson told CBC Toronto.
 “Now I’m nervous.
 Now I don’t think anywhere is safe.”

-In a post on X Thursday, Durham Regional Police Chief Peter Moreira promised quick action against gun violence.
+In a post on X on Thursday, Durham Regional Police Chief Peter Moreira promised quick action against gun violence.

 LISTEN | Warning: Gunfire is heard at 12-second mark on Durham police audio: